The British conquered every American city at some stage of the Revolutionary War. So why did they lose the American Colonies to the patriots?

 Grateful American™ Foundation founder David Bruce Smith and Hope Katz Gibbs, executive producer, caught up with O’Shaughnessy recently to hear what his life and work have been like since the acclaim.

 Scroll down for their Q&A with O’Shaughnessy.
-And be sure to listen to the Grateful American™ Radio Show interview with him.

 Hope Katz Gibbs: Many Americans are familiar with Colonial history from the patriots’ point of view.
 Your book is about the British side of the American Revolution.